ais-one/cookbook/README.md

 - User: test
 - Password: test
-- OTP (if enabled): if USE_OTP set to TEST, use 111111 as otp pin (do not log in using Firebase or Mongo Stitch until you have setup to use them)
+- OTP (if enabled): if USE_OTP set to TEST, use 111111 as otp pin

 3. View example OpenAPI documentation at http://127.0.0.1:3000/api-docs